Returns a deep copy of the chord

 Normalizes the chord root and bass notes:

-Besides that it normalizes the suffix if normalizeSuffix
+Besides that it normalizes the suffix if normalizeSuffix is true.

-For example, sus2
+For example, sus2 becomes 2, sus4 becomes sus.

-All suffix normalizations can be found in src/normalize_mappings/suffix-mapping.txt
+All suffix normalizations can be found in src/normalize_mappings/suffix-mapping.txt.

 When the chord is minor, bass notes are normalized off of the relative major

 of the root note.
-For example, Em/A#
+For example, Em/A# becomes Em/Bb.

-key: null | string | Key = nullthe key to normalize to
+Optionalkey: null | string | Key = nullthe key to normalize to

-options: { normalizeSuffix?: boolean } = {}options
+Optionaloptions: { normalizeSuffix?: boolean } = {}options

-normalizeSuffix?: booleanwhether to normalize the chord suffix after transposing
+OptionalnormalizeSuffix?: booleanwhether to normalize the chord suffix after transposing

 the normalized chord